it-at-m/digiwf-core/digiwf-integrations/README.md

 ## digiwf-alw-integration

 The goal of this library is to enable async communication with the ALW System dispatched by an EventBus of your environment.

 ## digiwf-verification-integration

 The goal of this library is to provide a service able to get a verification registered and return a verification link which later can be used to verify any data by confirmation.

 ## digiwf-ok.ewo-integration

 The goal of this library is to provide a service through which it is possible to request OK.EWO data.

 ## digiwf-address-service-integration

 The goal of this library is to enable address service requests.

+## digiwf-ticket-integration

+The goal of this library is to enable ticket service requests.